dan-wellington/dan-wellington/README.md

 ### What I'm working on

-Tularni AI Labs is developing middleware that separates factual knowledge from model weights using externally verified registers — a trust layer for agentic AI where errors are caught before they ship, not explained after.
+Tularni AI Labs develops agentic AI software and architecture for trust and reconciliation layers so that optimization can happen at the front end.
+Grounding, probing, confidence gating and verified registers can improve factual knowledge that agentic systems need to operate.
+A trust layer for agentic AI where errors are caught before they ship, not explained after.

 ### Elsewhere